Dhebug/Encounter/users/dbug/UpgradeTime/Encounter/FloppyBuilderVersion/Encounter.md

 and empty "#pragma osdk replace_characters" cancels the replacement rule.

+### Fonts
+The game uses a number of fonts, some hand modified, but some are just standard TTF rendered without anti-aliasing.
+- The "Handwritten note" uses "Segoe Print" size 8

 ### Selective build
 Since testing things gets frustrating when you have to go through a sequence of irrelevant things before accessing what you want, the system allows disabling a number of things.